Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 computers should adapt to users = not necessarily if the solution is good (ex. typing on a keyboard, Palm Graffiti) https://www.creativitypost.com/technology/the_memory_prediction_framework_of_intelligence_and_the_subject_of_creativi consolidation = common across multiple industries, which is fueling competition.
-But, competition was in turn fueling commoditization core actions core actions -- active users core mental models (of the product) creator/user gap https://blog.jpl-consulting.com/2010/03/creator-user-gap/
+But, competition was in turn fueling commoditization core actions consumer technology / consumer tech = intended for use by consumers in the general public, as opposed to technology created for businesses or government organizations https://builtin.com/consumer-tech consumer technology -- usually ads supported :/ core actions -- active users core mental models (of the product) creator/user gap https://blog.jpl-consulting.com/2010/03/creator-user-gap/